adamenagy/data.management-nodejs-integration.egnyte/README.md

 To deploy this application to Heroku, the <b>Callback URL</b> & <b>redirect_uri</b> must use your .herokuapp.com address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID & Secret and the correct callback URL.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Watch [this video](https://www.youtube.com/watch?v=Oqa9O20Gj0c) on how deploy this sample to Heroku.

 ## Packages used